Find the Max of Multiple Values by Using the VLOOKUP Function in Excel – 2 Methods

 Formula Breakdown

-• Then the VLOOKUP function will return the Name of the matched ID.
-Here 2 is used as our name is in the second column.
-And FALSE or 0 is used to get the exact match.
+• The VLOOKUP function returns the Name of the matched ID.
+Here, 2 is used, as the name is in the second column.
+FALSE or 0 is used to get an exact match.

 Read More: VLOOKUP to Return Multiple Values Horizontally in Excel

-Reasons Behind VLOOKUP Function Not Working in Excel
+The VLOOKUP Function Is Not Working in Excel – Reasons

 Common Errors When they show

-#N/A In the VLOOKUP function if range_lookup is TRUE, then if the value in the lookup_value is smaller than the smallest value in the first column of the table_array, you’ll get the #N/A error value.#REF!
+#N/A If the lookup_value is smaller than the smallest value in the first column of the table_array, you’ll see the #N/A error value.#REF!

 #VALUE!
 If the table_array is less than 1, you’ll get the #VALUE! error value.

 #NAME?
-The #NAME? error value normally means that the formula is missing quotes.
+The #NAME? error value means the formula is missing quotes.

 #SPILL!
-This particular #SPILL!
-The error usually means that your formula is relying on the implicit intersection for the lookup value and using an entire column as a reference.
+The #SPILL! error means the formula is relying on the implicit intersection for the lookup value and using an entire column as a reference.

-• If range_lookup is TRUE or left out, the first column needs to be sorted alphabetically or numerically.
-If the first column isn’t sorted, the return value might be something you don’t expect.
+• If the range_lookup is TRUE or left out, the first column needs to be sorted alphabetically or numerically.
 Either sort the first column or use FALSE for an exact match.

 Related Articles